ckiee/ionir/README.md

 1. Download and extract sources.

 2. Build sources using a Windows command prompt with administrator privileges.

 ```
 > cd <sources directory>
 > cmake .
 > cmake --build . --config Release --target INSTALL
 ```

+3. Use `Clang X.0.0 for MSVC with Visual Studio Community 2019 (amd64)` as the build/compiler tool.

 #### Style Guide